 International Games Day @ your library is an initiative run by volunteers from around the world and auspiced by the American Library Association to reconnect communities through their libraries around the educational, recreational, and social value of all types of games.
 It is completely free to participate!
-You can register here and there is a free press kit with press releases and posters here.
+Registration details for 2014 will go online soon, along with a free press kit with press releases and posters.

 In the 21st century, libraries are about much more than books.
 On Saturday, November 15, 2014, more than one thousand libraries around the world will showcase gaming programs and services in support of IGD14.
 This year marks our 7th annual event.
 Our peak numbers so far were in 2011, when more than 27,700 people played games at more than 1,400 libraries across the U.S. and in other countries; in 2012, many venues were affected by early voting for the US federal elections and the storms on the east coast of the U.S., but we still had nearly 20,000 participants, and reached libraries on every inhabited continent.
 In 2013, the economic pressures facing US libraries saw a downturn in participation there, but a sharp spike in international participation (see the map) meant we still had around 900 libraries (and an estimated 30,000 participants).

 Gaming of all types at the library encourages young patrons to interact with a diverse group of peers, share their expertise with others (including adults), and develop new strategies for gaming and learning.
 Plus, it's a way for traditionally underserved groups to have fun in the library and interact with other members of the community.
 Games Day is a great opportunity for families to get out of the house and play together in the one community institution that welcomes everyone.